moritzkoerber/ensemble_machine_learning_comparison/4_report/Assignment-w-xgboost-tuning.md

 ```

 ## Measures
-The mean misclassification error is one of the most important metrics in classification problems and is chosen here to measure the learners' performance:
+The mean misclassification error is one of the most important metrics in classification problems.

 ```r
 measures <- list(mmce)